drmortalwombat/oscar64/README.md

 ## Limits and Errors

-After four weeks, the compiler has now matured significantly.
-There are still several open areas.
+There are still several open areas, but most targets have been reached.
+The current Dhrystone performance is 35 iterations per second with byte code (12259) and 203 iterations with native code (13572 Bytes).

 ### Language